1987 vote of no confidence in the government of Felipe González: Legal provisions

 The Spanish Constitution of 1978 required for motions of no confidence to be proposed by at least one-tenth of the Congress of Deputies—35 out of 350.
 Following the German model, votes of no confidence in Spain were constructive, so the motion was required to include an alternative candidate for prime minister.
 For a motion of no confidence to be successful, it had to be passed by an absolute majority in the Congress of Deputies.
 A minimum period of five days from the motion's registration (dubbed as "cooling period") was required to pass before it could come up for a vote, but no maximum was established.
 Other parties were entitled to submit alternative motions within the first two days from the registration.

 Concurrently, the Prime Minister was barred from dissolving the Cortes Generales and calling a general election while a motion of no confidence was pending.
 If the motion was successful, the incumbent prime minister and their government were required to submit their resignation to the Monarch, while the candidate proposed in the motion was automatically considered to have the confidence of the Congress of Deputies and immediately appointed as prime minister.
 If unsuccessful, the signatories of the motion were barred from submitting another during the same session.

 The procedure for motions of no confidence was regulated within Articles 175 to 179 of the Standing Orders of the Congress of Deputies, which provided for the debate on the motion starting with its defence by one of the signatory members without any time limitations, to be followed by an also time-unlimited speech by the nominated candidate to explain their political programme.
 Subsequently, spokespeople from the different parliamentary groups in Congress were allowed to speak for thirty minutes, with an opportunity to reply or rectify themselves for ten minutes.
 Members of the government were allowed to take the floor and speak at any time of their request during the debate.

-Events
+The motion

-Prelude
+Registration

-The motion was officially registered on 23 March 1987 by fifty-one People's Alliance (AP) deputies and with Antonio Hernández Mancha as the proposed candidate.
+The motion was officially tabled on 23 March 1987 by fifty-one AP deputies, with Hernández Mancha as the proposed candidate.
 The text of the motion justified it in the following six motives: